 The animation is done with CGI that resembles Pixar’s Ratatouille.
 It did have certain limitations, but I found that it was really well done.
 Certainly, the character were all designed to the book’s specification, especially Beelzebub and Apollyon.
 Their designs were well done and brought out the fear that the character was supposed to invoke.

 One final note, I want to praise Ben Price’s portrayal of Christian Pilgrim.
 He really fleshed out the character.
 When he was worried, you felt concerned.
 When he was triumphant, you felt his cheer.
 When he was sad, you felt the sorrow.
-I always want to give a shoutout to Davies, whose role as Evangelist.
-He brought that unique gravitas only his voice carries.
+I want to give a shoutout to Davies, whose role as Evangelist brought that unique gravitas.

 FAVORITE QUOTE: Keep that light in your eye and stick towards it.